TanStack/router/docs/guide/navigation.md

 - `from` - The origin route ID
 - `to` - The destination route ID

-> ⚠️ Not supplying a `from` route ID will assume you are navigation from the root `/` route and only auto-complete absolute paths.
+> ⚠️ If a `from` route ID isn't provided the router will assume you are navigating from the root `/` route and only auto-complete absolute paths.
 After all, you need to know where you are from in order to know where you're going 😉.

 ## Shared Navigation API